 A) Context/background of project;

-The promoter of the project is a UK-led consortium made up of 9 partners ranging from education and training organisations (Kairos Europe, Red Ochre, Kings College London, Creating Ground and African Languages Matter), and charities (Migrants Resource Centre, Young Roots, Amirah Foundation and Elfrida Camden) working at different levels on migration-related issues such as research on policies, education and training, inclusion and employability, and mental health issues.
+The promoter of the project is a UK-led consortium made up of 6 partners ranging from education and training organisations (Kairos Europe, Red Ochre, Kings College London and Creating Ground), and charities (Young Roots, and Elfrida Camden) working at different levels on migration-related issues such as research on policies, education and training, inclusion and employability, and mental health issues.

 The project will help all the participants gain a greater understanding of issues that affect non-EU migrants and people with disadvantaged backgrounds when integrating within European cities.
 We also seek to understand the effects of migration management practices on people on the moving.
 How do these practices affect displaced people’s trajectories to and across Europe?
 What are the mental health issues that many of these people face?
 What are the opportunities of employability which migrants and refugees can take advantage of?